What is the National Health Protection Mission (NHPM)?

 - Disease & state specific interventions needed.
-And the states’ role has to be enhanced at planning stage itself and could be given the responsibility to prepare the medical package list.
+And the states’ role has to be enhanced at the planning stage itself and could be given the responsibility to prepare the medical package list.
 Further, if the poorer states could fix high prices for healthcare packages, it could increase private investment in those states.

 Don't Miss Out Any Post!

 “Health Insurance is a right, not a privilege”.
 Hence NHPS is a step in the right direction to provide universal healthcare.
-NHPS is not just a health insurance scheme that offers financial protection but also has the potential to induce the much needed reforms to strengthen India’s health sector.
+NHPS is not just a health insurance scheme that offers financial protection but also has the potential to induce the much-needed reforms to strengthen India’s health sector.
 If implemented effectively, it will be a game changer for India’s healthcare sector and the economy as a whole.